Sirrah91/Asteroid-spectra/README.md

 The whole code can be run via main.py.

-Trained models for determinich mineralogical properties can be found in ./Models/chemical/.
+Trained models for determinich mineralogical properties can be found in ./Models/compositional/.
 See README.md at the folder for details about the models.

 Used dataset and their metadata are stored in ./Datasets/.
-Mineral and elemental analytical data used as input during training, validation, and testing are in **combined-denoised-norm.dat**.
+Mineral and elemental analytical data used as input during training, validation, and testing are in **combined-denoised-norm.npy**.
 The relevant metadata and detailed mineral and chemical analyses used to derive training input analytical data are stored in table **Sample_Catalogue.xlsx**.
 See README.md for more details.

 Short comments to datasets and models can be found in v1.0.